rdkcentral/rdkb-halif-cellular-modem/docs/pages/CellularModemHalSpec.md

 Make sure CellularModem HAL is not contributing more to memory and CPU utilization while performing normal operations and Commensurate with the operation required.

 ## Quality Control

-MTA HAL implementation should pass checks using any third party tools like `Coverity`, `Black duck`, `Valgrind` without any issue to ensure quality.
+Cellular Modem HAL implementation should pass checks using any third party tools like `Coverity`, `Black duck`, `Valgrind` without any issue to ensure quality.

 There should not be any memory leaks/corruption introduced by HAL and underneath 3rd party software implementation.